 Valid F-1 or J-1 visas are required for citizens of all countries, except Canada.
 Canadian citizens can enter the US using only their valid I-20 or DS-2019 plus a travel signature (see below for more on validity).Valid I-20 or DS-2019

 Your I-20 or DS-2019 must be valid at all times.
 If your I-20 or DS-2019 has or will soon expire, you should request an extension.
-Please see the Extension of Stay Request Form for either F-1 (Word Format .pdf Format) or J-1 (Word Format .pdf Format).
+Please see the Extension of Stay Request Form for either F-1 or J-1 here.
 Be sure to request an extension of your I-20 or DS-2019 at least one month before its expiration date.
 Also make sure that your I-20 or DS-2019 has accurate and up-to-date information about your program of study, level, financing, etc. Contact the ISSS office if any of this information needs to be updated.Travel Signature

 Regardless of other circumstances, you will need a travel signature.
-To get one, fill out the Travel Signature Request Form (Word Format .pdf Format)and drop if off at the front desk in our office along with either your I-20 or you DS-2019.
+To get one, fill out and review the Travel Signature Request Form.
 Be sure to request this travel signature at least three weeks before you plan to leave St. Louis.Non-US Visa

 Each country has different visa requirements and vary not only from country to country but also depending on your country of citizenship.
 For this reason, the Office of International Student and Scholar Services cannot help you determine which (if any) visas you will need for your trip.
 Please do some research on your own to learn this.
 Good places to look for information are the websites of the embassy of the country to which you'd like to travel.
 As list of foreign embassies in the US can be found here.
 You may also want to find more specific information about your case via the website for the embassy of your destination country that is located in your home country, e.g., a Korean national traveling to Bulgaria may want to search out the Bulgarian embassy in Seoul.Automatic Visa Revalidation